haberdashPI/german_track/_research/plans.md

 as a first pass:

-using nuisance mixing parameters for each windows block of the data, leave out switches, group by segments; should be linear, and so "easy" to train
+Using nuisance mixing parameters for each windows block of the data, leave out switches, group by segments; should be linear, and so "easy" to train

 first approach to solve takes up too much memory: try a solution that uses only first-order derivative information